September 17, 2018

 |Workforce Education||Foreign-Born Population||Native-Born Population|

-Nationally, 19.1 million immigrants were eligible to vote in 2014—a group that could have a particularly important role in coming election cycles, given the narrow margins of victory that have decided presidential elections in recent years.
+Nationally, there are more than 20 million immigrants that are eligible to vote—a group that could have a particularly important role in coming election cycles, given the narrow margins of victory that have decided presidential elections in recent years.

 Immigrant families have long played an important role helping to build housing wealth in the United States.
 In recent decades, the more than 40 million immigrants collectively in the country increased U.S. housing wealth by $3.7 trillion.
 Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize local communities and make them more attractive to U.S.-born residents.